Introduction/Executive Summary

 Key Purchasing Processes & Systems

-Implementation of Oracle I-procurement continues to improve P2P efficiency and effectiveness and will be supported by the continued roll out of e-invoicing.
-East Dunbartonshire will be implementing an upgrade to the Council’s Financial Management System during the 2023-2024 Financial Year, this project will focus on additional benefits, effective change management, revised governance and ownership of Procurement related workstreams.
+Quarterly upgrades of Oracle Fusion continues to improve P2P efficiency and effectiveness and will be supported by the continued roll out of e-invoicing and invoice scanning functionality.
+East Dunbartonshire will be applying a continuous improvement approach to the ongoing opportunities from the Council’s new Financial Management System during the 2025-2026 Financial Year, this project will focus on additional benefits, effective change management, revised governance and ownership of Procurement related workstreams.

 Further opportunities will be utilised via the PCS Tender system for Contract and Supplier management approaches and the Cenefits System through City Deal, will support workstreams in alignment to the reviewed resource allocation and Organisational approach.